shwina/still-magic/_chapters_en/publish.md

     -   Much easier to restyle because of the compilation step
     -   Much easier to automatically regenerate (provided the thing you want to regenerate fits the format)
     -   Better suited to large-scale collaboration because plain text is the one format that programmers respect
--   Many attempts to compromise by offering WYSIWYG view of typesetting language, e.g., [Authorea][authorea], [Overleaf][overleaf], and a gazillion different in-browser Markdown editors
+-   Many attempts to compromise by offering WYSIWYG view of typesetting language, e.g., [Authorea][authorea], [Overleaf][overleaf], and a gazillion different in-browser Markdown editors, including those built into the [Jupyter Notebook][jupyter]
     -   These work until authors try to use any features of the substrate that aren't supported by the WYSIWYG view
     -   Or author things in the substrate in ways that the overlay doesn't recognize
 -   We will explore Markdown and GitHub Pages